nbena/smallben/readme.md

 - `GroupID`: unique identifier useful to group jobs together
 - `SuperGroupID`: unique identifier useful to group groups of jobs together.
 For instance, it can be used to model different users.
 The semantic is left to the user.

 Depending on the underlying storage, the `ID` might be unique together in each `GroupID`, and the same might applies for `GroupID` within `SuperGroupID`.
+In fact, this is how the current storage works.

 The concrete execution logic of a `Job` is wrapped in the `CronJob` interface, which is defined as follows.